Ant-keeping: Laws on keeping ants

 The legality of intentionally shipping reproductive ants (usually a mated queen or whole colony) across state, provincial, or international borders varies substantially by country.
 In the United States, it is illegal to ship live queen ants across state lines without a license or explicit permission from relevant state or federal entities.
 As of 2019, however, at least one species (Pogonomyrmex occidentalis) is legal to ship within the United States, with the exception of Alaska, California, Florida, and Hawaii.
 In Europe, some domestic species (such as Formica rufa) are protected, and it is illegal to own, keep, buy, or sell these ants, or to damage their nests.
 However, unlike for reptiles and spiders, there are no rules for owning, keeping, buying or selling non-protected species inside the EU and many other countries.

 In popular culture

 Over the years ant-keeping has become more normalised through the internet.
 Ants Canada and Ants Australia are both some of the key influencers in ant-keeping culture.
-They have together helped society think of ant keeping as a normal hobby and not one to be afraid of.